Select Page

 Insider tips for meeting with your MP

-Madeline Page talks with Tom Hunt (former MP) and Rupert Evans (our Director of Public Affairs) – two experts who know what really influences MPs.
-They share easy tips and talking points to help you make a real difference when you meet your MP ahead of the crucial vote on Kim Leadbeater’s assisted suicide Bill.
+Madeline Page talks with Miriam Cates (former MP and broadcaster) and Rupert Evans (our Director of Public Affairs) – two experts who know what really influences MPs.
+They share easy tips and talking points to help you to make a real difference when you meet your MP ahead of the crucial vote on Lauren Edwards’ new assisted suicide Bill.

 This section outlines why you should meet with your MP and answers some frequently asked questions around MP meetings.